Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

-Finally, we need a notion of Frobenius weights acting on a $\bQl$-vector space $V$, which for us will be \'{e}tale cohomology groups.
-We will generally only be concerned with the weak notion of weights and will omit the adjective ``weak'' for brevity. \begin{defn} Let $V$ be a finite-dimensional $\bQl$-vector space equipped with an endomorphism $F$, and fix a prime power $q = p^r$.
-We say $V$ is \emph{strongly pure of weight $n$} if every eigenvalue of $F$ is equal to $q^{n/2}$.
-We say $V$ is \emph{weakly pure of weight $n$} if every eigenvalue of $F$ is equal to $\zeta q^{n/2}$ for varying roots of unity $\zeta \in \bQl$.
-If $V$ is a (cohomologically) graded vector space with finite-dimensional homogeneous parts $V^k$, then we say $V$ is \emph{strongly (resp. weakly) pure of weight $n$} if $V^k$ is strongly (resp. weakly) pure of weight $n+k$. \end{defn}

-Finally we recall the $\ell$-adic cohomology ring of $BG$, whose description we repeat for convenience following~\cite{Vi} (in the Hodge-theory context).

-\begin{prop} Let $G$ be a pro-affine group scheme with split reductive quotient over $k$.
-Then, $H^\bullet(BG, \bQl)$ is polynomial, generated in even degrees, and pure of weight 0.
-In particular, $H^{2k}(BG, \bQl)$ has weight $2k$. \end{prop} \begin{proof} First, since $G$ is pro-affine, there is a reductive (finite type) algebraic group $G_0$ such that the kernel $\ker(G \rightarrow G_0)$ is pro-unipotent.
+We recall the well-known calculation of the $\ell$-adic cohomology ring of $BG$, whose description we repeat for convenience following~\cite{Vi} (in the Hodge-theory context). \begin{prop} Let $G$ be a pro-affine group scheme with split reductive quotient over $\overline{\bF}_q$.
+Then, $H^\bullet(BG; \bQl)$ is polynomial, generated in even degrees, and $H^{2k}(BG; \bQl)$ is a Frobenius eigenspace with eigenvalue $q^k$.
+Furthermore the dg algebra $C^\bullet(BG; \bQl)$ under the cup product is formal, i.e. there is an algebra quasi-isomorphism $C^\bullet(BG; \bQl) \simeq H^\bullet(BG; \bQl)$. \end{prop} \begin{proof} First, since $G$ is pro-affine, there is a reductive (finite type) algebraic group $G_0$ such that the kernel $\ker(G \rightarrow G_0)$ is pro-unipotent.
 By Theorem 3.4.1(ii) in \cite{BL} we may assume that $G$ is reductive (and finite type).